-The purpose of this survey course is to help the student understand the social, political, cultural and economic ideas and events of American society from the colonization of the American continent through the Reconstruction period.
-The Student Learning Outcomes for this course require that by course end, students will be able to:
+The purpose of this survey course is to help the student understand the social, political, cultural and economic ideas and events of American society from the post-Reconstruction period to the present.
+Through the use of course readings, class discussion, primary sources, and videos, the student will be able to:

-- A. Employ appropriate methods and technologies to conduct basic research on historical concepts, figures, events, and topics related to U.S. history to 1877 - B. Recognize and understand the significance of key historical figures, events, and concepts related to U.S. history to 1877 - C. Recognize and assume responsibility as a citizen by learning to think independently, by engaging in public discourse and debate, and obtaining information about and maintaining an understanding of current events and their relationships to the past.
+- Employ appropriate methods and technologies to conduct basic research on historical concepts, figures, events, and topics related to U.S. history since 1877 - Recognize and understand the significance of key historical figures, events, and concepts related to U.S. history since 1877 - Recognize and assume responsibility as a citizen by learning to think independently, by engaging in public discourse and debate, and obtaining information about and maintaining an understanding of current events and their relationships to the past.